EshaanDubey-20/Solar-desalination-rates/Readme.md

                                                            # SOLAR DESALINATION RATES
-    FILES ATTACHED
-    0. License
+    Repository Contents
+- Simulation scripts
+- Optimization modules
+- CSV datasets
+- Result plots

+Key Findings

+1. Optimal cover angle was found near 30°, confirming typical solar still design literature.
+2. Freshwater yield increases with basin area but shows diminishing yield per unit area.
+3. Extremely steep cover angles reduce efficiency due to lower effective heat absorption.
+4. Micro-scale optimization (0.02–0.05 m²) revealed strong sensitivity to geometric variations.

+  Tech stack
-    1. Readme.md
+ 1. Python
-    2. Solar-desaination-rates.py
+ 2. NumPy
-    3. Evaporated-mass-vs-hours-curve
+ 3. MatPlotLib

-    4. Solar-still-data.csv
-    5. Optimization-of-curve-angle.py
-    6. Optimization-of-basin-area.py
-    7. Optimzation-curve-cover-angle
-    8. Optimization-curve-basin-area
+                                                Abstract
+    To demonstrate that computational modelling and optimization can be used to engineer effecient designs.
+THis study shows that inclination at moderate angles outperforms the more extreme deisgns and demonstrates the relation between condensation efficiency, thermal absoption and geometry.

+                                             Insight
+The optimal angle identified (~30°) deviates from the theoretical 45° expectation in ideal evaporation models, highlighting the influence of thermal losses and geometry in practical systems.
+The results indicate that yield per unit area (l/m²) decreased with an increase in area which reveals that solar stills with smaller basin area give much beter yield than sills with larger surface area.

                                              BASIC PRINCIPLE
   Heat from the sun (solar energy) heats the water it evaporates and settles upon the a transpaent glass sitting above the water gradually the water drips down the glass into a container as it cools down.
 This method of removing salt from seawater makes seawater potable i.e drinkable, it can also be used to purify sewage water by sepearting harmful salts and compounds from water.
 This method is used at pilot scalee for for olive mill wastewater treatment[1].

-How to run? (in command prompt enter) python solar_desalination.py

- OBJECTIVE:   Simulate thermal desalination(using python) to optimize basin area and cover angle for maximum water yield of fresh potable water.
+ Overview:   This project presents a computational simulation of a solar desalination system using a simplified thermal energy balance model.
+The goal is to estimate freshwater yield under different geometric and operating conditions.
+The simulation models evaporation in a solar still by considering solar heat input, thermal losses, and latent heat of vaporization.
+This study employs different cover angles, basin surface areas, and operating times.

+Freshwater yield is recorded, and a mass–time curve is plotted to analyze change in rate of evaporation.

                                                IMPORTANT TERMINOLOGY
 Basin area: area of land where water ends into.